slevithan/oniguruma-parser/src/parser/README.md

 # Parser module: `oniguruma-parser/parser`

 Includes the `parse` function which accepts an Oniguruma pattern, flags, and compile-time options (along with options specific to this library), and returns an AST.
-Compared to `toOnigurumaAst` from the [root module](https://github.com/slevithan/oniguruma-parser) (which is often easier to use), `parse` includes additional options for specialized use.
+Compared to the `toOnigurumaAst` wrapper from the [root module](https://github.com/slevithan/oniguruma-parser) (which is often easier to use since it automatically provides the appropriate `unicodePropertyMap`), `parse` includes additional options for specialized use.

-The parser module also exports numerous functions and types that you might need when [traversing](https://github.com/slevithan/oniguruma-parser/blob/main/src/traverser/README.md) and transforming an AST.
+The parser module also exports numerous functions and types that might be helpful when [traversing](https://github.com/slevithan/oniguruma-parser/blob/main/src/traverser/README.md) and transforming an AST.

-> It might be preferable to use the parser directly if bundle size is a concern, since it doesn't automatically include Unicode property name data used for validation and normalization.
-After tree shaking, `parse` is 6.5 kB minzipped vs `toOnigurumaAst`'s 10.9 kB, as of `oniguruma-parser` v0.8.0.

 ## Import